Grzegorz96/React-TeamCraft.gg/README.md

 index.jsx:
 - The index.jsx module serves as the entry point for the TeamCraft application, initiating the rendering process and setting up essential dependencies.
 Key functionalities include:

-Initialization and Rendering:
+-Initialization and Rendering:
 This module uses ReactDOM.createRoot to render the main <App /> component within the HTML element with the id "root."
 It kickstarts the user interface, making the application visually accessible.

-Routing Enablement:
+-Routing Enablement:
 Utilizing the <BrowserRouter> component from react-router-dom, index.jsx facilitates smooth navigation within the application.
 This is vital for transitioning between different views, enhancing the overall user experience in TeamCraft.

-Styling Application:
+-Styling Application:
 The module imports the index.scss stylesheet to apply styles to the application, ensuring a visually appealing and cohesive design.